mvysny/karibu-dsl/karibu-dsl-v8/README.md

 The app will run on [http://localhost:8080](http://localhost:8080).

-Please see the [archetype github page](https://github.com/mvysny/karibu-helloworld-application) for further details on development.
+Please see the [Karibu Helloworld Application Archetype Github Page](https://github.com/mvysny/karibu-helloworld-application) for further details on development.
+A Maven-based archetype is also available: [Karibu Helloworld Application Maven](https://github.com/mvysny/karibu-helloworld-application-maven).

 ### "Component Palette" App